letoram/cat9/HACKING.md

     cat9.readline:suggest(cat9.prefix_filter({"one", "thing", "to", "show", offset, 0), "word")) end

+The table provided to `prefix_filter` also accepts some other fields, title = "the current command" and hint = {} where hint is n- indexed to match the index of the suggest set result with a longer description, or key indexed with the same value for a similar effect.

 Views will be covered further down, but is only really useful if you want to provide other visualisers for the data that you add to any jobs created.